 Once the new frame has been reached you can jump straight to another frame, or continue in single digit frame increments or decrements from that point by using the arrow buttons around the current frame number display.
+(You don't need to reset the frame to 000 each time.)

-At any time the 000 button may be used to reset the stepper frame numbers, returning instantly to the first frame and resetting the cued frame
+The 000 button may be used at any time to reset the stepper frame numbers, returning instantly to the first frame and resetting the cued frame to 000.